 Check out their 7 tips so you and your children are ready for school:

 Tour the school, explore the library and playground, meet the teachers and maybe even meet classmates.
 Meeting teachers can help ease fear for both kids and parents.

-If no scheduled activity, see if you can at least go visit the school and let your child know the location of his/her classroom, including cafeteria, restrooms and lockers.
+If no scheduled activity, see if you can at least go visit the school and let your child know the location of his/her classroom, including the cafeteria, restrooms and lockers.
 This will then be familiar territory on the first day of school.

 - Meet the teacher in advance

 “Kids look to their parents to know who to trust.
 They will watch your reactions to the new teachers and classroom.
 If you are impressed, they will be, also,” says Josh, while adding it’s especially important for kindergartners to meet their teachers and see the new things they will get to enjoy every day at school.

 - Let your child interact with fellow classmates prior to the first day of school